-Employee share option schemes
+Employee share schemes

-- Approved Profit Sharing Schemes
+- Approved Profit-Sharing Schemes

-- Stock Options
+- Share Options

-Approved Profit Sharing Schemes
+Approved Profit-Sharing Schemes

-Providing the scheme meets the required conditions, an employee will pay no tax on shares up to a maximum value of €12,700 per year.
-The employer must hold the shares for a period of time (called the "retention period") and the employee must not dispose of the shares before three years.
-If an employee disposes of shares before this time, he or she is liable to pay income tax on whichever is the lower of the following:
+Providing the scheme meets the required conditions, you will pay no income tax on shares up to the maximum value.
+The employer must hold the shares for a period of time (called the "retention period") and you must not dispose of the shares before 3 years.
+If you dispose of the shares earlier, you are liable to pay income tax on the lower of:

 - The value of the shares at the time of sale

-Stock options in your employer's company
+Share options in your employer's company

 Revenue-approved savings-related share option schemes allow you to save for and buy share options in your employer's company tax effectively.
 You should check with Revenue and your employer what rules apply to your share options and when you are liable to pay tax.